Campaign of the Month: October 2017

 Pierpont McGinn is a tall, steel-jawed Southern man with dirty-blond hair and chalky-blue eyes.
 He dresses in light-colored suits that accents what he terms his “perfection of breeding.”
 His favorite affection—a fine Southern cigar—is frequently seen nestled between two white fingers.
 Curiously, he does not seem bothered by the proximate source of flame that so upsets other Kindred.

 The most bombastic voice in New Orleans’ Prima Invicta belongs to the Ventrue schemer Pierpont McGinn.
 His star has been on the rise in the local Invictus in rough conjunction with the decline of Accou Poincaré’s, and thus the two are not on especially good terms.
 Still, McGinn’s successes are hard to argue with, and the fact remains that he has emerged as one of the leading members of the region’s First Estate.

-Austin Shepherd(e. mid 20th century, d.
+Austin Shepard (e. mid 20th century, d.
 2005)